Ganesh-maker-code/Detect-user-location-/README.md

-The title of the project is 'Geographical Location'
 In this project you'll get that user lcocation in HTML,CSS and Javascript using Geolocation API.
 The Geolocation API of JavaScript is used to get the geographical position or location of a user.
 Using this API, you will get the current latitude and longitude coordinates of the user if they allow it.
 In this project, on the webpage, there is a button labeled as “Detect your location”.